infantopratik/slate/source/includes/_budgets.md

 ### Status Codes
 Status Code | Description
 ----------- | -----------
-201 | When the budget is successfully created
+204 | When the budget is successfully updated
 400 | When the required parameters are not sent
 422 | When there are errors while creating the record(Mostly validation errors)